travis-ci/docs-travis-ci-com/user/customizing-the-build.md

     env: ISOLATED=true
 ```

-> All build matrixes are limited to a maximum of **200 jobs** for both private and public repositories.
+> All build matrixes are currently limited to a maximum of **200 jobs** for both private and public repositories.
 If you are on an open-source plan, please remember that Travis CI provides this service free of charge to the community.
 So please only specify the matrix you *actually need*.

 ### Excluding Jobs